sxu39/DP-QEq/README.md

 # DP-QEq
-This repo contains a code for QEq energy and force calculations, and the DP-QEq MD simulation
+This repo contains a code for QEq energy and force calculations, and the DP-QEq MD simulation.

+All code are accessed with the MIT License.